Find Tennessee’s Sonography Programs in 2025

 Nashville, TN 37232

-18-month certificate program in General Sonography AAS in direct patient-care field or a Bachelor’s degree.
-Certain course requirements must also be met with a grade of “C” or better.
-Applications are due by March of each year.
+Prerequisites: AAS in a direct patient-care field or a Bachelor’s degree.
+Required courses must be completed with a “C” or better

 Volunteer State Community College